Afruca

-Afruca tangeri is a species of fiddler crab that lives along the Atlantic coasts of western Africa and southwestern Europe.
+Afruca is a genus of fiddler crabs belonging to the family Ocypodidae.
+Afruca tangeri, the only species in this genus, lives along the Atlantic coasts of western Africa and southwestern Europe.

 Description

 Afruca tangeri is one of the largest species of fiddler crab, with a carapace up to 50 mm wide, and up to 25 mm long.
 The males have one claw much larger than the other, which they use for communication.
 Body colouration is fairly dull for a fiddler crab, but individuals are a variety of colours from dull shades of brown, to bright orange, red or purple.

 Distribution

 The range of Afruca tangeri extends from southern Portugal southwards to Angola;.
 It is the only fiddler crab species on the Eastern Atlantic coast and the most abundant crab in The Gambia.